Your dog keeps throwing up. Find out why and how you can help them.

-Green throw-up can indicate that your pet swallowed some form of poison used to kill rats or cockroaches that is very risky and perilous.
+Green throw-up can indicate that your pet swallowed some form of poison used to kill rats or cockroaches, which is very risky and perilous.

 Serious and frequent vomiting needs instant treatment.
 When your pet exhibits any of the signs mentioned below, you need to call a vet.

-- Depression and Lethargy: Signs that the entire system of your dog is adversely affected.
+- Depression and lethargy: Signs that your dog’s entire system is adversely affected.

 Have a peek at this site to understand better how to take care of your dog when he vomits properly.

 It may be hard for puppies to tolerate the effects of throwing up too frequently.
 Puppies may instantly become feeble or die from the benign cause of throwing up if they don’t get an instant cure or treatment.
-When your puppy is vomiting, immediately go to the vet to assess his or her conditions.
+When your puppy is vomiting, immediately go to the vet to assess their condition.